Iboga & Ibogaine

-Derived from the West African shrub iboga, ibogaine has historically been used for ceremonial purposes by the Bwiti tribe of West Africa.
-It can be eaten or injected in semi-synthetic form, with its psychoactive effects purportedly lasting up to 24 hours depending on dosage.
-The experience is reportedly not pleasant.
+Iboga is a West African shrub historically used for ceremonial purposes by the Bwiti tribe of West Africa.
+Ibogaine is the active psychoactive alkaloid contained in its root bark.
+The bark can be consumed in ground-up form, or ibogaine extract can be consumed in semi-synthetic form.
+Its psychoactive effects can last up to 24 hours depending on dosage.

 Iboga and Ibogaine are legal for personal use and possession in Canada.
 Though sale, distribution, and other activities involving the substance are illegal under Canadian federal law.